Business and Organization Guidance

 - Cross-train personnel to perform essential functions so the workplace can operate even if key staff members are absent.

 - Assess essential functions and the reliance others and the community have on your services or products.
-Be prepared to change your business practices if needed to maintain critical operations (e.g., identify alternative suppliers, prioritize customers, or temporarily suspend some of your operations).
+If needed, be prepared to change your business practices to maintain critical operations (e.g., identify alternative suppliers, prioritize customers, or temporarily suspend some of your operations).